Josip Broz Tito: Professional revolutionary

 In February 1928, Broz was one of 32 delegates to the conference of the Croatian branch of the CPY.
-During the conference, Broz condemned factions within the party.
-These included those that advocated a Greater Serbia agenda within Yugoslavia, like the long-term CPY leader, the Serb Sima Marković.
+During the conference, he condemned factions within the party, including those that advocated a Greater Serbia agenda within Yugoslavia, like the long-term CPY leader Sima Marković.
 Broz proposed that the executive committee of the Communist International purge the branch of factionalism and was supported by a delegate sent from Moscow.
-After it was proposed that the entire central committee of the Croatian branch be dismissed, a new central committee was elected with Broz as its secretary.
-Marković was subsequently expelled from the CPY at the Fourth Congress of the Comintern, and the CPY adopted a policy of working for the break-up of Yugoslavia.
-Broz arranged to disrupt a meeting of the Social-Democratic Party on May Day that year; in a melee outside the venue, Broz was arrested by the police.
+After it was proposed that the Croatian branch's entire central committee be dismissed, a new central committee was elected, with Broz as its secretary.
+Marković was subsequently expelled from the CPY at the Fourth Congress of the Comintern, and the CPY adopted a policy of working for the breakup of Yugoslavia.
+Broz arranged to disrupt a meeting of the Social-Democratic Party on May Day that year; in a melee outside the venue, police arrested him.
 They failed to identify him, charging him under his false name for a breach of the peace.
 He was imprisoned for 14 days and then released, returning to his previous activities.
 The police eventually tracked him down with the help of a police informer.
-He was ill-treated and held for three months before being tried in court in November 1928 for his illegal communist activities, which included allegations that the bombs that had been found at his address had been planted by the police.
-He was convicted and sentenced to five years imprisonment.
+He was ill-treated and held for three months before being tried in court in November 1928 for his illegal communist activities, which included allegations that police had planted the bombs found at his address.
+He was convicted and sentenced to five years' imprisonment.